 Problem Procedure Battery doesn't power the computer The battery may be discharged - connect the AC adaptor to recharge the battery.

-- - .
-Problem Procedure Battery doesn't charge when the AC adaptor is attached.
+Battery doesn't charge when the AC adaptor is attached.
 If the battery is completely discharged, it will not begin charging immediately, in these instances you should wait a few minutes before trying again.
-If the battery still does not charge, you should check that the power outlet the AC adaptor is connected to its supplying power - this can be tested by plugging another appliance into it.
-Check whether the battery is hot or cold to the touch - if so, it will not charge properly and should be allowed to reach room temperature before you try again.
-Unplug the AC adaptor and remove the battery to make sure its connecting terminals are clean - if necessary wipe them with a soft dry cloth lightly dipped in alcohol.
-Connect the AC adaptor and replace the battery, taking care to ensure that it is securely seated in the computer.
-Check the DC IN/Battery indicator - if it does not glow, allow the computer to charge the battery for at least twenty minutes.
-If the DC IN/Battery indicator starts to glow after this period, allow the battery to continue to charge for at least another twenty minutes before turning on the computer.
-However, if the indicator still does not glow, the battery may be at the end of its operating life and should be replaced.
-However, if you do not believe the battery is at the end of its operating life, you should speak to TOSHIBA Support.
-Battery doesn't power the computer as long as expected If you frequently recharge a partially charged battery, the battery might not charge to its full potential - in these instances you should fully discharge the battery and then attempt to charge it again.
+If the battery still does not charge, you should check that the power outlet the AC adaptor is connected to is supplying power - this can be tested by plugging another appliance into it.

+Problem Procedure Battery doesn't power the computer as long as expected If you frequently recharge a partially charged battery, the battery might not charge to its full potential - in these instances you should fully discharge the battery and then attempt to charge it again.
 Check the Power saver option under Select a power plan in the Power Options .